fifly-llc/.github/profile/README.md

 # Hi there 👋
 We're FiFly, a company devoted to providing amazing products to our users (that's you!)

-**_Important Notice:_ On behalf of the board, we have decided to cancel the sunsetting of FiFly and the move towards Lyyter Technologies.
-Read more [here](https://fifly.org/board-and-executive-meetings/canceled-lyyter).**

 ## Our products

 ### Turi